niy42/separated-powers/README.md

 - They constrain these privileges with specific conditions.

 They closely mirror what, in real life, are called **laws**.
 This is also how they are referred to throughout the protocol.

+#### Granting accounts access control
+Assigning (and revoking) roles to accounts happens through the setRole function of the governance protocol.
+- As with the execute function, setRole can only be called via external role restricted functions.
+- NB: The strength of a protocol is directly related to how well distinct sub-communities are defined and roles assigned respectively.

 ### Important files and folders